Citation, DOI, disclosures and article data

-Lobar pneumonia (also known as non-segmental pneumonia or focal non-segmental pneumonia 7) is a radiological pattern associated with homogenous, fibrinosupparative consolidation of one or more lobes of a lung in response to bacterial pneumonia.
+Lobar pneumonia (also known as non-segmental pneumonia or focal non-segmental pneumonia 7) is a radiological pattern associated with homogenous, fibrinosuppurative consolidation of one or more lobes of a lung in response to bacterial pneumonia.

 The radiological appearance of lobar pneumonia is not specific to any single causative organism, although there are organisms which classically have a radiological presentation of lobar pneumonia.
-Streptococcus pneumoniae is the most common causative organism of lobar pneumonia.
+Streptococcus pneumoniae (also known as pneumococcus) is the most common causative organism of lobar pneumonia.

 Pneumonia is the most common cause of death due to infectious diseases in the United States, with an incidence 11.6 per 1000 persons/year reported in one study 4.
 Incidence is higher at the extremes of age.

 Key features on physical examination are dullness to percussion in a lobar pattern, bronchial breathing, and adventitious breath sounds.
 A pleural rub and reduced expansion on the affected side may be present 5.

 Consolidation in lobar pneumonia mainly affect the alveolar air spaces.
 There is characteristic relative sparing of the bronchi, creating the appearance of air bronchograms.
 The lobar distribution of consolidation occurs because of the spread of infection across segmental boundaries - this is facilitated by the pores of Kohn and the canals of Lambert 3 - although limited by pleural boundaries.

 The most common cause of lobar pneumonia is Streptococcus pneumoniae.
 Other causative organisms that may cause a lobar pattern include 1: